 Getting your pet microchipped could mean the difference between life and death.
-In order for the microchip to reunite you with your pet, the information it contains must be up to date.
-If you move, change your phone number, or need to include different points of contact, be sure to update this on the online chip registry.
+For the microchip to successfully reunite you with your pet, the information it contains must be up to date.
+If you move, change your phone number, or need to include different points of contact, be sure to update your contact information on the online chip registry.

 What is a microchip?